JackBilbo/lxn-discus/README.md

 - new variable: UTC time
 - a touch of realism: Altitude is now barometric altitude, so make sure to set correct QNH (or hit "b" ;-))

+- Switched Keybind for Waypoint next/prev to stay in sync with AS33

 <h2>Installation:</h2>